frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/deployingAppServer.rst

 ..
 WARNING::

    When a configuration needs configuration-specific custom Java code, a property has to be set to allow this custom code to run.
-Set ``configurations.<configuration name>.allowCustomClasses`` as a system property to ``true``.
+Set ``configurations.<configuration name>.allowCustomClasses`` as a environment property to ``true``.

 ..
 NOTE::